helene-tafrihi-pousset/helene-tafrihi-pousset/README.md

 ## ABOUT ME

-📣 Open to opportunities from April 2024 on Paris area as front or fullstack developper.
+📣 Open to opportunities from April 2024 on Paris area as React front-end developper.

-🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Express, PostgreSQL, Sequelize, Git, Tailwind, SCSS.
+🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Express, PostgreSQL, Sequelize, Git, Tailwind, SCSS, Material UI.

 😤 After 9 years of html, CSS and Wordpress (I learned alone), I wished to be able to do more things technically for users and for my former company.
 I was frustrated to not have much time for it.
-(Also I wanted to learn more about servers and learn coding properly!)

 📖 In 2022 I left my previous job and started to get educated again at CNAM and O'Clock school.